 There are tons of different photography websites out there and they all look very different.
 Even if you use one of the hosting services listed above and select one of the most popular templates available, your site will look different because of the types of images you select.
 One of the things I have found to help when designing your website is to just keep it simple.
 This means choosing colors that are neutral and less saturated.
 One way to achieve this simplified look is to simply make your background white.
 Even if you want a small textured background, make sure the background is a light, white tone.
 This serves two purposes; first, it helps to automatically declutter your website while keeping it clean and secondly it helps your photos pop off on the site more than a colored background.

 Another aspect of having a successful website design is to select your best photos and display them in the right way.
-Let’s say you want to sell your fine art landscapes on your site but you currently have all of your photos in one huge gallery.
+Let’s say you want to sell you’re fine art landscapes on your site but you currently have all of your photos in one huge gallery.
 You have waterfall images mixed in with beach photos along with cityscapes.
 If a buyer was scrolling through your website and was looking for a particular image, they might be frustrated because they are looking through a ton of other images that don’t interest them.
 In this scenario, it would probably be best if you separate your images into different galleries.
 This means separating your images by subject matter so your clients can easily find what they might be looking for.
 This can also be applied to other types of photographers.
-If you are a portrait photographer who shoots all different types of family and people portraits then separating your images into groups such as families, high school seniors, weddings, babies, and head shots will be best.
+If you are a portrait photographer who shoots all different types of family and people portraits then separating your images into groups such as families, high school seniors, weddings, babies, and headshots will be best.

 This is great once you have tons of images but when you are starting out, you might not have enough images to fill a gallery.
 That is perfectly fine.
 Just try to have about 10-15 really solid images to include into one gallery.
-Once your business starts to grow and you start getting more and more clients, you can then separate your images into different subject matter.
+Once your business starts to grow and you start getting more and more clients, you can then separate your images into the different subject matter.

 One of the last elements on your website to concentrate on, and something that is normally overlooked by a lot of photographers, is their About page.
 Your About page is a page that 80% – 90% of potential clients look at before considering your for a job.
 This is the page where you sell who you are, what you can do for the potential client, and separate you from the other photographers in your area.
 When writing your about page, there are some key items that are imperative to include: